 A bit of history

-Sure, Blancpain beat Rolex in introducing the Fifty Fathoms first (1953), but both brands had been working on a dive watch with a black dial, luminous markers, serious water-resistance, a screw-down crown and a rotating bezel, pretty much at the same time.
+Sure, Blancpain beat Rolex in introducing the Fifty Fathoms ahead of the Submariner, but both brands had been working on a dive watch with a black dial, luminous markers, serious water-resistance, a screw-down crown and a rotating bezel, pretty much at the same time.
 According to Rolex, the Submariner went into production in 1953, however, it was officially shown to the public and press during Baselworld 1954.
 The Blancpain Fifty Fathoms went on sale in 1954… so to me, it is impossible to credit only one of these two brands.

 EDIT: As some commented, the Zodiac Sea Wolf was also introduced in 1953, but since I wanted to focus on a black rotating bezel, I chose not to mention it.

-A few decades earlier, Rolex was the first to come to market, already in 1926, with a waterproof watch, featuring their Oyster case.
-In 1932 Omega introduced their first waterproof watch named Marine, which featured a rectangular case in which the watch slid in.
+A few decades earlier, Rolex was the first to introduce a waterproof watch to the market (1926) featuring its Oyster case.
+In 1932 Omega introduced its first waterproof watch named Marine, which featured a protective rectangular case into which the watch slid in.
 And a few years later, Panerai created the first Radiomir for the Italian Navy.
 But none of these resembles the dive watch as we know it today, which can really be credited to Lip-Blancpain and Rolex.
-These two companies laid the foundations for dive watches, as it is captured in the ISO 6425 standard for diving watches.
+These two companies laid the foundations for dive watches as outlined in the ISO 6425 standard for diving watches.